Nick Aplin

 Nick Aplin (born 7 March 1952) is a Senior Lecturer at the Physical Education and Sports Science Academic Group (PESS) at the National Institute of Education (NIE).
+(From January 2020) he became the Deputy Director, Sport Heritage at Sport Singapore.

-In 1971 he studied at Loughborough College for his degree in physical education (PE).
+In 1972 he studied at Loughborough College for his degree in physical education (PE).
 He graduated in 1976.

 In 1984 Nick Aplin studied a master's degree at Loughborough.
-In late 1985 he became a lecturer at the College of Physical Education in SIngapore.
+In late 1985 he became a lecturer at the College of Physical Education in Singapore.
 He completed a PhD in 1999.

 Nick Aplin's first book, To the Finishing Line, was published in 2002.
 It was a set of biographical impressions of the first three Singaporean women Olympians: Tang Pui Wah, Mary Klass and Janet Jesudason.
 In 2009 he published Perspectives on Physical Education and Sports Science in Singapore.
 Alongside Tibor Károlyi, Aplin wrote a series of chess books.
 Endgame Virtuoso Anatoly Karpov was Guardians Chess Book of the Year in 2007.